dsh011/Pathfinder/README.md

 The changes will need to be made in the plugins folder within the Folium library directory.

 I personally have tested MapBox as a geocoding service and it works and it's free to a limit. https://www.mapbox.com/

+At this time a way to dynamically switch between the two is unavailabe in this version, but can be added at a later time.

 # Credits